-The results of the STAR Early Literacy Assessment in first grade indicate that 71 percent of students are on track.
-Of the 85 students who are considered on track, 18 (21 percent) are in the "on watch" designation.
-The results of the STAR Reading Assessment in second grade indicates that 63 percent of second grade students are on track.
-Of the 78 students who are considered on track, 18 (23 percent) are in the "on watch" designation.
+The results of the STAR Early Literacy Assessment (Fall 2019) in kindergarten indicate that 47% of the students are on track.
+Of the 61 students who are considered on track, 22 (17%) are in the "on watch" designation.
+First grade results indicate that 54% percent of students are on track.
+Of the 67 students who are considered on track, 26 (21 percent) are in the "on watch" designation.
+The results of the STAR Reading Assessment (Fall 2019) in second grade indicates that 52 percent of second grade students are on track.
+Of the 62 students who are considered on track, 12 (12 percent) are in the "on watch" designation.

 While the results of the STAR Early Literacy and STAR Reading assessments are more in line with what our classroom teachers are seeing, there are discrepancies with the scores.
 A possible root cause for the discrepancies comes from students taking a multiple-choice test on an iPad and guessing answers.
 For this reason, our teachers place the most value in the Benchmark Assessment system (BAS).
-Although, we will report the results of the STAR measures for the Third Grade Guarantee diagnostic requirement, we will use the BAS to determine students placed on a Reading and Improvement Monitoring Plan (RIMP).
+Although, we will report the results of the STAR Reading and STAR Early Literacy measures for the Third Grade Guarantee diagnostic requirement, we will use the BAS to determine students placed on a Reading and Improvement Monitoring Plan (RIMP).